 Referrals are one of the most powerful sales prospecting techniques—prospects love hearing from peers before they commit, so provide peer reviews by asking clients for social proof.
 (One of my favorite speakers/mentors always asks for social proof via quick video testimonial.)
 Find contacts in the prospect's company and ask for referrals.
 Make new contacts and do the same.
 Get introduced through your connections and efforts.

-How to get started: Be referrable.
+How to get started: Be referable.
 Focus on your ideal clients.
 Tap into your networks in a proactive way.
 Create an email template to have on-hand and ready to use each time you make a sale.
 By putting a referral system into place now, you are more likely to receive lead-boosting referrals throughout the year.

 6. Use Incentives, Recognition and Love